noahehall/theBookOfNoah/_javascript.md

   - 60 frames per second:
     1. 1000ms budget / 60 fps - 6ms = 10.66ms per frame
   - browsers need at most 6fps to paint each frame
-  - your code should finish execting in under 10ms
+  - your code should finish executing in under 10ms
-  - take advantage of the first 100ms time frame to do expensive pre calculation so that you can maximize your chances of hitting 60fps
+  - take advantage of the first 100ms time frame to do expensive pre-calculation so that you can maximize your chances of hitting 60fps
   - always produce 60 frames per second, and every frame goes through the following steps
     1. javascript
     2. style